 - The power control panel regulates the output power of the chassis interface of the Power Management Module and the input power and output power of the Supercapacitor Module, to comply with module power limits in the rules.
-This module should be built by the teams themselves. - The XT30 of the Supercapacitor Management Module can withstand a maximum peak current of 30A and a continuous current of 15A. - 1.
+This module should be built by the teams themselves. - ĬŬ: - The XT30 of the Supercapacitor Management Module can withstand a maximum peak current of 30A and a continuous current of 15A. - For the chassis power source of a robot limited by its power, the maximum total capacity of all capacitors shall be 10mF, except for the Supercapacitor Module. - 1.
 Install the Capacitor Management Module between the output interface of the Supercapacitor Module and the input interface of the power control panel. - 2.
 Connect the Supercapacitor Module and Capacitor Management Module using a XT30-connector cable. - 3.
-Connect the power control panel and Capacitor Management Module using a XT30-connector cable. - 4.
-Connect the communication interface of the Capacitor Management Module and the CAN1 port of the Power Management Module using a 4-pin cable.
+Connect the power control panel and Capacitor Management Module using a XT30-connector cable. - Connect the communication interface of the Capacitor Management Module and the CAN1 port of the Power Management Module using a 4-pin cable.